ECTS

 Faculty of Science

 This course is a continuation of the S3 Biochemistry course.
-This course focuses more on the practical aspect.
-The principles of the usual biochemistry techniques (protein separation techniques, protein determination techniques by spectrophotometry, Western Blot/Elisa, ...) will be treated in class and then experiments related to these techniques will be carried out in practical work.
-It will be necessary to interpret and analyze the experiments proposed during the lab.
+The emphasis is on practical aspects.
+The principles of standard biochemistry techniques (protein separation techniques, spectrophotometric protein assay techniques, Western Blot/Elisa, etc.) will be covered in class, followed by hands-on experiments.
+The aim is to interpret and analyze the experiments proposed in the practical exercises.

 Introduction to evolution